Dr. Randall Scott

 Wang is also active in disciplinary and university service.
-At the disciplinary level, she edits the CSCA Newsletter, serves on the NCA Committee on Committees, and holds officer positions in the CSCA Interpersonal and Small Group Communication Interest Group and the NCA Instructional Development Division.
-At the university level, Wang advises the Lambda Pi Eta Lambda Nu and Alpha Delta Pi Zeta Delta Chapters and serves on the Human Animal Subjects Research, Intercollegiate Athletics, and Faculty Honors Committees.
+At the disciplinary level, she serves as CSCA Member at Large, CSCA Incoming Executive Director, NCA Instructional Development Division Past Chair, and NCA Lambda Pi Eta Faculty Advisory Board Member.
+At the university level, Wang advises the Lambda Pi Eta Lambda Nu and Alpha Delta Pi Zeta Delta Chapters; serves as Faculty Senate President Elect; and serves on the Administrative Assessment, Disability Compliance, Faculty Honors, Human Animal Subjects Research, Intercollegiate Athletics, Space Utilization, and Strategic Planning Committees.

-Wang coordinates communication studies internships and teaches courses including Communication Theory, Communication Training and Development, Family Communication, Instructional Communication, Introduction to Communication Research Methods, Small Group Communication, and Social Media and Public Relations.
+Wang teaches courses including Communication Theory, Communication Training and Development, Family Communication, Instructional Communication, Introduction to Communication Research Methods, Small Group Communication, and Social Media and Public Relations.

 Mass Communication Faculty